 In the recent study done by Rouhullah Dehghani and Hamid Kassiri for the Archives of Clinical Infectious Diseases we can see the next conclusion:

-“Any organism in contact with or feeding on human feces may play a role in COVID-19 transmission.
-Therefore, the role of insects such as houseflies and cockroaches in the transmission of COVID-19 becomes important (22, 23).
+“Any living thing that comes into contact with or consumes human feces could potentially be involved in the spread of COVID-19.
+This makes the role of insects like houseflies and cockroaches significant in the transmission of COVID-19 (references 22 and 23).

 These insects have the potential to mechanically transmit pathogens such as viruses, bacteria, and parasites.
-They are capable of transmitting more than 100 pathogens through their legs, body hair, mouthparts, feces, and vomit.
-Houseflies and cockroaches eat a variety of substances including human and animal food waste, milk, sugar, rotten fruits, sputum, nasal secretions, various wastes, fresh and dried blood, decaying corpses, stool, etc. Given that these insects eat contaminated materials, return them, and defecate on food materials, they are among the most important insects that can mechanically carry bacteria, viruses, worm eggs, and protozoan cysts.”
+Houseflies and cockroaches can carry over 100 different harmful germs and bacteria on their legs, body hair, mouthparts, feces, and vomit.
+They eat a wide range of things, including human and animal food waste, spoiled fruits, sugary substances, spit, mucus, different kinds of waste, fresh and dried blood, decaying bodies, and even stool.
+Given that these insects eat contaminated materials, return them, and defecate on food materials, they are among the most important insects that can mechanically carry bacteria, viruses, worm eggs, and protozoan cysts.”

 How to Get Rid of Roaches?